Peergos/Peergos/README.md

 ```

 ### CLI
 There are a range of commands available from a command line.
-You can run -help to find the available commands or details on any command.
-Most users should only need the *daemon* and *shell* commands, and maybe *fuse*.
+You can run -help to find the available commands or details on any command or sub-command.
+Most users should only need the *daemon* and *shell* commands, and maybe *identity* or *fuse*.
 You can use the *migrate* command to move all your data to a new server (where the command is run).

 ```
 >> java -Djava.library.path=native-lib -jar Peergos.jar -help